Table of Contents

 "The Genre class provides information about a genre"

-Which does not help someone reading the documentation if they do not know what a Genre
+Which does not help someone reading the documentation if they do not know what a Genre is.
+Be descriptive and improve the readers understanding for what something is and WHY it is.

-XML Tag guidance
+XML Tag Guidance

 By default, the standard Microsoft recommendations should be used for filling in XML tags for each class, method and property.